SophieHYe/page/README.md

 Outside of work, I enjoy sports (cycling/hiking/badminton), carpentry, playing pool, and playing the harmonica.

 ## News
+- 🎉 03/2024, we received a GPU grant Berzelius-2024-131 from The National Academic Infrastructure for Supercomputing in Sweden (NAISS).
 - 🎉 01/2024, my PhD dissertation received The Best Thesis of The Year Award (one recipient per year among five Swedish Universities affiliated with WASP)!
 - 🎉 11/2023, I was invited to serve on the Program Committee of ASE 2024.
 Please consider submitting your paper!
 - 🎉 11/2023, I was invited to attend Dagstuhl Seminar on "Automated Programming and Program Repair", excited to see you at Schloss Dagstuhl in October 2024!